The Thesis Statement:

 Seventh Step: Return to the data, and repeat Steps 4 and 5 until you have something that looks like a thesis statement.
 Unless your professor specifies it, the thesis need not be a single sentence.
 You’ll want to produce a nuanced claim with some “edge” to it that governs the direction and content of the project:

-Note well a remaining “suitcase-term,” the word “harm.”
+Note as well a remaining “suitcase-term,” the word “harm.”
 What sort of harm?
 Under what circumstances?
 Always?
 The writer has the responsibility to “unpack this suitcase” in the project, but this sort of explanation cannot usually be done IN the thesis, without bogging it down.
 You could try one more sentence here, clarifying harm, or wait until the body of the paper to develop that idea.

 Hjortshoj, Keith.
 The Transition to College Writing.
 2nd Ed.
 New York: Bedford, 2009.